 -Department of Humanities and Social Sciences

-Scholarship Award: Sixty full tuition scholarships will be awarded to Commonwealth citizens under the St. George’s University, Grenada.
+Award: Sixty full tuition financial aid positions will be awarded to Commonwealth citizens under the St. George‡s University, Grenada.
 The scholarship funds tuition fees only.

-Eligibility: The following criteria must be met in order for applicants to be eligible for this scholarship:
+Eligibility: The following criteria must be met in order for applicants to be eligible for this application

 -Awards will only be made to resident citizens of Commonwealth countries.

 -Scholarship candidates must be accepted to St. George‡s University.

 -Applicants must be able to fund their living and travel expenses through their own personal resources or alternative funding sources.